Gay Marriage (Rauch book): Academic journals

 Andrew Lister reviewed Gay Marriage in Polity, the journal of the Northeastern Political Science Association.
 Lister wrote that he, like Rauch, wished to preserve the special status of civil marriage.
 Nevertheless, he believed that Rauch had failed to consider how this special status might conflict with the liberal values of "civic equality and individual freedom".

 Other evaluations

 In April 2004, the American Enterprise Institute hosted a symposium on Gay Marriage featuring Rauch, the philosopher Michael Novak, and the political scientist Charles Murray.
-Essays by the philosopher Susan M. Shell, Rauch, Novak, and Murray subsequently appeared in the institute's journal, The Public Interest.
+Essays by the philosopher Susan M. Shell, as well as Rauch, Novak, and Murray, subsequently appeared in the institute's journal, The Public Interest.